Classic New Orleans Beignets

 Instructions

-- Beat the eggs, evaporated milk, and salt into the yeast mixture.
+- Add the eggs, evaporated milk, and salt to the yeast mixture, beating well until fully combined.

-- Place dough in a greased bowl, cover, and let rise in a warm place until doubled in size, about 2 hours.
+- Place the kneaded dough into a greased bowl, cover it with a clean kitchen towel, and let it rise in a warm, draft-free area until it has doubled in size, approximately 1 to 2 hours.

-- Heat oil in a deep fryer or large pot to 370°F.
+- Once the dough has risen, heat vegetable oil in a deep fryer or large pot to 370°F (188°C).

-- Roll out the dough on a floured surface to 1/4 inch thickness.
-Cut into 1 1/2 inch squares.
+- Roll out the dough on a floured surface to about 1/4 inch thick.
+Use a sharp knife or pizza cutter to cut the dough into 1 1/2-inch squares.

-- Dust the hot beignets with powdered sugar and serve immediately.
+- While the beignets are still warm, generously dust them with powdered sugar and serve immediately for the best experience.

 Dietary Information